Talaria-Robotics/docs/software/README.md

 ![](example-floorplan-graph.png)

 ## Implementation
-In PRESTON, the API and Controller are implemented in Python across various modules. [`server.py`](https://github.com/Talaria-Robotics/navigator/blob/main/src/server.py) directly implements the [API](#api) as an HTTP server using [Sanic](https://sanic.dev/en/) for most requests, along with a UDP socket for sending [route events](#route-events).
+For Talaria Robotics' mail delivery system, the API and Controller are implemented in Python across various modules. [`server.py`](https://github.com/Talaria-Robotics/navigator/blob/main/src/server.py) directly implements the [API](#api) as an HTTP server using [Sanic](https://sanic.dev/en/) for most requests, along with a UDP socket for sending [route events](#route-events).
 The Controller is implemented as a collection of modules that abstract away internal details, such as [PWM motor control](https://github.com/Talaria-Robotics/navigator/blob/main/src/motor.py) or [obstacle avoidance](https://github.com/Talaria-Robotics/navigator/blob/main/src/obstacle_avoidance.py).

 Additional Python scripts exist for internal testing and visualization.
 Most notably, the [`lidar_nodered.py`](https://github.com/Talaria-Robotics/navigator/blob/main/src/lidar_nodered.py) script sends data to a Node-RED flow running on the Navigator Pi that visualizes the following data:
 - LIDAR data as a point cloud representing nearby obstacles